michaelnisi/manger/README.md

 ### feeds(opts())

-The feeds duplex stream is a stream of feeds, like entries, also defined in the pickup module.
+The feeds duplex stream is a stream of feeds, like entries, these are also products of the pickup package.

 - [feed()](https://github.com/michaelnisi/pickup#eventfeed)